openvinotoolkit/datumaro/site/content/en/docs/formats/datumaro.md

 There are several ways to convert a dataset to Datumaro format:

+- Export a dataset from an existing project to Datumaro format:
 ```console
 # export dataset into Datumaro format from existing project
 datum export -p <path/to/project> -f datumaro -o <output/dir> \
     -- --save-media
 ```

+- Convert a dataset from VOC format to Datumaro format:
 ```console
 # converting to Datumaro format from other format
 datum convert -if voc -i <path/to/dataset> \
     -f datumaro -o <output/dir> -- --save-media
 ```

+Extra options for exporting to Datumaro format:
+- `--save-media` allow to export dataset with saving media files (by default `False`)

 ## Examples